smallwat3r/dotfiles/README.md

 My config files for macOS.

-**Please create backups of your current files if you are using the script below**
+**Please create backups of your current files if you are using the scripts below**

 Managed by a YAML config file `config.yml`